alexgignilliat/Portfolio-Responsive/README.md

 # Responsive Portfolio

 This is my responsive portfolio created using Bootstrap!
-This was a huge undertaking, and while there are still a few things I'm working out, it's generally how I invisioned it.
+This was a huge learning experience, and while there are still a few things I'm working out, it's generally how I invisioned it.

 ## Installation

 Clone to your local machine and check it out!
-Or visit the deployed version at: [Portfolio!](https://alexgignilliat.github.io/Portfolio-Responsive/)
+Or visit the deployed version at: [Portfolio on GitHub Pages](https://alexgignilliat.github.io/Portfolio-Responsive/)

 ## Features, Important Notes, etc